 Award recipients must resubmit their proposal to the original funding agency within one year.
 Proof of resubmission must be included in the final scientific report to PHA.

-The Health Disparities in PH Research Award supports research that address health inequities in pulmonary hypertension, including early diagnosis, treatment outcomes, access to care and the impact of social determinants of health in adult or pediatric PH.
-Proposals should identify factors contributing to disparities or propose solutions to improve care for vulnerable and underserved populations.
-The grant provides up to $50,000 per year for two years.
-Applications for 2025 are now closed.
+The Health Access and Outcomes Research Award supports research that addresses health inequities in pulmonary hypertension, including early diagnosis, treatment outcomes, access to care and the impact of social determinants of health.

 Grant amount: Up to $50,000 per year.